manjit-baishya-embedded-systems-and-iot/8085-Project-Archieve/Project Ideas.md

 ## 30 Real-Life Problem Statements for 8085 Microprocessor

 1. **Smart Lighting System:**
    Control a set of 8 lights in a house, ensuring only the lights in occupied rooms are on.
-Assume lights are controlled via port 02H.

 2. **Automated Water Dispenser:**
    Implement a program to dispense a specific amount of water from a dispenser when a button is pressed.
 Water level is monitored through port 03H.